Waite Park Community Garden

-If you’re a new gardener, you will also be invited to register via the online registration form: 2021 Registration.
-Those that are currently on the waitlist for the 2021 season will receive priority for available plots.
-If there are more new gardeners than available garden plots, plots will be distributed randomly; new gardeners who did not receive a plot in the lottery will receive priority for the 2022 season.
-New gardeners’ registrations will be considered complete when they attend an online garden orientation and submit payment at that time.
+New gardeners: Those that are currently on the waitlist will receive priority for available plots.
+If there are more new gardeners than available garden plots, plots will be distributed randomly; new gardeners who did not receive a plot in the lottery will receive priority for the next season.
+New gardeners’ registrations will be considered complete after they attend orientation and submit payment.

 As a community garden, we want to be a place where people can grow healthy food for their families and build relationships with their neighbors.
 We see both the food and the relationships as important in sustaining us.